ejonokuchi/.config/README.md

 ## Installation

 For Mac only.

+Note: Expected use is on a new machine without any existing dependencies/configurations.
+It's strongly recommended that you install components individually, as needed.

 Clone the repo, and run the installation script:

 ```bash
 git clone git@github.com:ejonokuchi/config.git